-I get asked all the time about the differences between a smartphone app and a mobile 2012-mobile-example01website.
+I get asked all the time about the differences between a smartphone app and a mobile website.
 Many people are under the impression that they do the same thing because they contain much of the same information.
 So, does your practice need to invest in both?
 Here is some information that will hopefully make that question much easier to answer.

 What is a smartphone (Practice) App?